lakejs/lake-docs/reference/editor-config.md

 * Type: `boolean`
 * Default: `false`

 Whether the editor is checked for spelling errors.
-This is a feature of the browser.
 For more details on `spellcheck`, refer to [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/spellcheck).

 ```js
 new Editor({